Bullish retail sales bolster economic outlook

 So-called core sales, which strip out automobiles, gasoline and building materials and correspond most closely with the consumer spending component of the government’s measure of gross domestic product, rose a stronger-than-expected 0.4 percent.

-The upbeat report helped extend a stocks rally on Wall Street, with the Dow Jones industrial average rising for a ninth straight session for the first time since 1996.
+The upbeat report helped extend a stocks rally on Wall Street, with the Dow Jones industrial average .DJI rising for a ninth straight session for the first time since 1996. .N

 It also lifted the dollar to a seven-month high against a basket of currencies.
 Prices of U.S. government debt slipped.